-We have been writing interactive read-aloud lessons for a few years now and are getting skilled at planning lessons for popular children’s books.
+We have been writing interactive read-aloud lessons for a few years now.
+We feel we are becoming skilled at planning Interactive Read Aloud lessons for popular children’s books.
 You can read more about how we set up our lesson structure for our interactive read-alouds here.
 Several years ago, we decided to start the daunting task of writing our own curriculum.
 We embarked on our journey to infuse Core Standards into our read aloud time.
 We still teach guided reading, phonics, grammar, and writing workshop, but use our read-aloud time to immerse our kids in their favorite stories AND hit many Core Standards at the same time.
 We use this block to teach comprehension and writing in response to text.
 We tackle both of these through our text dependent questioning.
 You can read more about how we write and use text dependent questions here.

 Our Year of Interactive Read-Alouds curriculum can be implemented in any classroom.
 If you teach in a school where you have the freedom to make curriculum choices, this is all you will need to cover the Reading Literature and Informational Text Standards.
 If you teach in a school where the basal isn’t the only resource that can be used, our interactive read-alouds are the perfect resource to extend your basal instruction.
 If you teach in a school where you cannot stray from the basal, our read- aloud lessons can be taught exclusively during your read aloud time.

 We have been teaching this interactive read-aloud curriculum in our schools a few years now.
 We have found it to be incredibly easy to use and engaging for our students.
 New authors and illustrators engage readers in a way that can’t compare to some older stories that are still in basals.
 Of course, there is always room for classic children’s literature and that is why we have included old favorites in our Read-Aloud curriculum.